Trigger warning: Car runs over a security after being asked to pull over - The Filipino Times

-A security guard named Chris Soriano seeks help on social media in finding the driver of a white SUV who was caught on video purposely running over his fellow security guard in Mandaluyong on Sunday, June 5.
+A security guard named Chris Soriano seeks help on social media in finding the driver of a white SUV who was caught on video purposely running over a security guard in Metro Manila on Sunday, June 5.

 The footage which is taken from another motorist’s dashcam shows a white SUV hitting the security guard.